ICGC-TCGA-PanCancer/vcf-uploader/README.md

 # Overview

+This repository contains several GNOS tool wrappers that attempt to make it more robust to download and upload data for the PCAWG project.

+The download wrapper monitors download progress and automatically kills and resumes if the download is stuck.

-These tool is designed to upload one or more VCF/tar.gz/index files produced during variant calling.
+The upload tools are designed to upload one or more VCF/tar.gz/index files produced during variant calling.
 They are designed to be called as a step in a workflow or manually if needed.  gnos_upload_vcf.pl uploads files to a gnos repository and synapse_upload_vcf uploads files to the NCI Jamboree site and adds metadata and provenance to Synapse.

 These tool needs to produce VCF uploads that conform to the PanCancer VCF upload spec, see https://wiki.oicr.on.ca/display/PANCANCER/PCAWG+VCF+Submission+SOP+-+v1.0